KaihuaTang/kai-blog/_posts/2022-04-29-bon-voyage.md

 ---

-> To my once loved HL, thank you for your company in the past three years.
+> A farewell letter to the past.

 <!--more-->